cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

         https://cf46-123a.rhpds.opentlc.com

-***Note:*** Your browser might give you a warning message about the used SSL Certificates.
+:warning: ***WARNING*** Your browser might give you a warning message about the used SSL Certificates.
 These warning messages can be accepted and are due to the fact that each lab deployed with new certificates on request.

 ## Verify Lab